 Always document contractor status in a signed agreement between you and the individual you are hiring.

-Let’s define employee and contractor
+Let’s define employee

-An employee is someone whom you pay by the hour, with a salary, or with commissions to perform work for you.
+is someone whom you pay by the hour, with a salary, or with commissions to perform work for you.
 You pay employment taxes and worker’s comp on their behalf and in return govern their schedule and direct their work responsibilities.
 The work they perform is essential to your business.

-A contractor is an individual who performs work for you for an agreed upon price, which can be hourly or a flat rate.
+is an individual who performs work for you for an agreed upon price, which can be hourly or a flat rate.
 You don’t pay employment taxes or worker’s comp on their behalf.
 You don’t have control over their work schedule and they have control over their work priorities and how they complete the job.

 If you are wondering whether you should classify someone as a contractor or employee, ask yourself these questions:

 - Do you control or have the right to control when and how they do their job?

 - Do they use your equipment or do they provide their own?
 Do they pay their own expenses?